 Proteins are extremely important in maintaining muscle and repairing wounds, while healthy fats are necessary for optimal brain and heart functioning.

 Proteins are found in beans and eggs as well as meat.
 Examples of healthy fats include avocado, nuts, and seeds.

 Although proteins and fats won’t directly raise your blood sugar, experts recommend that you limit your intake of processed or fatty meats, which contain higher levels of saturated fat and sodium.

 While these substances have no direct effect on blood sugar, eating too much of them can have harmful health effects, especially heart disease.

 Knowing when to eat is just as important as knowing what to eat.

 Fruits, vegetables, nuts, and other foods travel easily and are great to have on hand when you need them.
-A healthy breakfast can get your blood sugar back up after a nights rest.
+A healthy breakfast can get your blood sugar back up after a night’s rest.

 Exercise and physical activity lowers blood sugar.
 If you’re going to do intense exercise, you’ll want to measure your blood sugar before and after you exercise.
-This well let you know how much you’ll have to eat to maintain a healthy level.
+This will let you know how much you’ll have to eat to maintain a healthy level.